revaturelabs/India-Training-Project-0-Presentations/index.md

 ![](./images/image14.png)

-- Once Permission is updated, Click to the **Copy Link** to copy the shareable link to the Clipboard.
+- Once Permission updated, Click to the **Copy Link** to copy the shareable link to the Clipboard.
 Then, paste the link in the [Project 0 Submissions Form](https://forms.office.com/r/KNyE8qaezj).

 ![](./images/image15.png)